areevesman/SFFD-response-times/README.md

 # Predicting Response Times of the San Francisco Fire Department

-The goal of this project is to predict the time it will take for the fire department to arrive on the scene of an incident (when applicable).
+The goal of this project is to predict the time it will take for the fire department to arrive on the scene of an incident (when applicable) using Apache Spark.

 ## Data